-Adoption Reunions: 5 Things I Have Learned As An Adoptee!
+Adoption Reunions: 5 Things I Have Learned As An Adoptee

 1. Mirroring.
 Meeting biological family members that resembled me in looks and temperament (mirroring) finally made sense of me.
 In that respect, pieces of my puzzle started to integrate.
 This was overwhelmingly satisfying and essential to me as a human being and is consistent with the UN Conventions on the Rights of the Child (noting that America is not signatory to this convention).

 2. Preparation/Support.
-Despite my confidence, I was not necessarily prepared for the emotional roller-coaster ride that comes with reunions.
-Being the adoptee, I always feel like I straddle the ‘middle position’ of trying to please or reassure all members of my family (adoptive and biological).
+Despite my confidence, I was not necessarily prepared for the emotional roller coaster ride that comes with reunions.
+Being the adoptee, I always feel like I straddle the “middle position” of trying to please or reassure all members of my family (adoptive and biological).
 I can’t list all the support services but I recommend you checking with other adoptees in your area.
 Personally, having other adoptees in my network to reach out to grounds me and normalizes me.
 There are many adoptees who engage via social media and using the hashtag #adoptee can link you in swiftly.
 Keep in mind, that as with any community, there will be different views and experiences so I recommend that you familiarize yourself.
 For me, linking with other like-minded adoptees has been a life changer.

 3. Intimate Strangers.
 My experience is that reunions start out with a heady honeymoon period but then reality sets in.
 Although we are related we are intimate strangers and we bring different sets of values, expectations, beliefs, judgements and experiences to the reunion.
 In addition, not all members of the family (adoptive or biological) are going to necessarily welcome this reunion either.
 Again, I recommend that you reach out and get support wherever possible.

 4. Happy Ever After?
-Unlike the reunions depicted on TV, they don’t stop once you meet and you certainly are not guaranteed of living ‘happily ever after’.
+Unlike the reunions depicted on TV, they don’t stop once you meet and you certainly are not guaranteed of living “happily ever after.”
 Not all of my reunions have been successful.
 I know I certainly made lots of mistakes and I must live with that.
 In addition, I jumped in naively with too many expectations and without professional support.
 Also, I’m a mature woman with my own life, set of belief systems and values reflective of my adoptive family and I have mannerisms that I have inherited from one side of my biological family.
 So, I am certainly not everyone’s cup of tea.
 Likewise, my activism is confronting and others do not understand me as an adoptee, nor my adoptee grief and loss.
 Some subscribe to the narrative that I should be grateful and have no understanding that many adoptees struggle.
-Not all of your family (adoptive or biological) will want to put in the hard work of understanding your experience as an adoptee or meet you half way.
-This has been one of the hardest pills for me to swallow and has caused great anguish and reinforced my disenfranchised grief.
+Not all of your family (adoptive or biological) will have the time or inclination to understand your experience as an adoptee and this may engender anguish or reinforce feelings of disenfranchised grief.

 5. Risk.
-Reunions takes enormous energy and courage on the part of the adoptee and with that comes risk.
+Reunions take enormous energy and courage on the part of the adoptee and with that comes risk.
 That is, risk of rejection from your biological family or indeed your adoptive family.
 In addition, you may discover confronting family secrets related to your adoption which you were not prepared for.
-In that light, some may view your very existence as threatening or with contempt.
+In that light, some may welcome you with loving arms but others may view your very existence as threatening or with contempt.

 Each experience will be different so I can only offer general advice based on what I have learned and it is this: you have a right to know where you come from, go slowly, have at least one confidant who understands and supports you, seek out support from a service, link with other like-minded adoptees, be realistic and most important please practice healthy boundaries and self-care!

-I can only offer insight from my personal experience and I therefore suggest that you read, talk and find out as much information about reunions as you can.
+I also recommend that you read, talk and find out as much information about reunions as you can.

 With all that said, I am glad that I searched and I am profoundly lucky to have a loving and supportive adoptive family who have understood my need to know.

 In that spirit, I am thankful to the members of my biological family who love me and who have welcomed me with open arms.
+Likewise, I am sorry to other biological family members who I let down through my own clumsy naivety.

 Finally, thank you to all of you amazing adoptees who support me, I hope you might consider writing some comments for those adoptees who have yet to embark on this journey.